Giving your time and talent to a worthy cause can benefit you as well as others.

 We work with the best

-We know that working together helps us reach more children and families in need.
-So we also team with partners who share our values, have the same collaborative mindset and desire to make the world a better place for children.
-Thanks to partnerships, we collaborate with UNICEF, Landscape Structures Inc., U.S. Army, Nickelodeon, Sister Cities International, JCI, Boy Scouts of America, March of Dimes, Boys & Girls Clubs, National League of Cities, Scholastic, Children’s Miracle Network, Up with People, The Thirst Project, Two Ten Footwear and Squads Abroad to make a difference.
+When people work together, they reach more children and families in need.
+That’s why Kiwanis teams up with partners who share our values, our collaborative mindset and our desire to make the world a better place for children.
+Thanks to partnerships, we collaborate with UNICEF, Landscape Structures Inc., Nickelodeon, Sister Cities International, JCI, March of Dimes, Boys & Girls Clubs of America, National League of Cities, Reading is Fundamental, Office Depot, Children’s Miracle Network, Up with People, The Thirst Project, ShopWithScrip, PerkSpot, eHealth, Emergency Assistance Plus, ID Resolve, Cruise & Vacation Desk, Collette, Colonial Flag Foundation and Hilton to make a difference.

 Finding the right fit

-- Traditional clubs are most common in communities today.
-They meet weekly or twice a month.
+- Traditional clubs, the most common kind, meet weekly or twice a month.
 Some may recite a pledge, pray and sing.
 Others don’t.
 Some may write checks while others prefer hands-on action.
 Some may offer opportunities for career networking.

 - Internet clubs offer flexibility for those who travel often or cannot attend traditional meetings.
-Though they operate in much the same way as traditional clubs, their meetings generally are conducted in online chat rooms, meeting face-to-face at service projects and fundraisers.
+They operate in much the same way as traditional clubs, but their meetings are generally conducted in online chat rooms, meeting face-to-face at service projects and fundraisers.

 - Young professional clubs meet the needs of younger members with busy lifestyles.
-They offer flexible meeting schedules and prefer hands-on service, often paired with social activities for members and their families.
+They offer flexible meeting schedules and an emphasis on hands-on service, often paired with social activities for members and their families.

 - Golden K clubs consist of retired men and women who maintain busy lifestyles and a strong desire to make a difference in their communities.
 These clubs generally operate much like traditional clubs.